Arantxa Rus: 2015

 In February, playing on indoor clay, the Netherlands faced Slovakia at the Fed Cup World Group II tie.
 There, Rus scored wins against two top-100 players Magdaléna Rybáriková and Anna Karolína Schmiedlová.
 The Netherlands went on to win the tie 4-1 and moved on to the World Group playoffs.
-Playing the World Group playoffs against Australia and on indoor clay again, Rus, ranked 217th in the world, lost her first match against Casey Dellacqua, but beat 48th-ranked Jarmila Gajdosova in a 0–6, 7–5, 7–5 match, ultimately helping the Netherlands get the win and a pass to the Fed Cup World Group for the first time since 1998.
+Playing the World Group playoffs against Australia and on indoor clay again, Rus, ranked 217th in the world, lost her first match against Casey Dellacqua, but beat 48th-ranked Jarmila Gajdošová in a three-set match, ultimately helping the Netherlands get the win and a pass to the Fed Cup World Group for the first time since 1998.
 As a result of her performance, she was nominated for a Heart Award by the Fed Cup, ultimately losing to Romania's Irina-Camelia Begu.

 Rus had little success on the ITF Circuit.
-In January, she reached the semifinals of a $25k tournament in Daytona Beach, losing to Elise Mertens.
-In June, she reached the final of a $15k tournament in Zeeland, Netherlands, losing to Quirine Lemoine.
-In August, she lost to Kiki Bertens in the semifinals of a $25k tournament in Koksijde, Belgium.
+In January, she reached the semifinals of a 25k tournament in Daytona Beach, losing to Elise Mertens.
+In June, she reached the final of a 15k tournament in Zeeland, Netherlands, losing to Quirine Lemoine.
+In August, she lost to Kiki Bertens in the semifinals of a 25k tournament in Koksijde, Belgium.
 Rus reached three doubles finals, two alongside Lesley Kerkhove and one with Elise Mertens.
 She had a 23-24 singles win/loss ratio this year at the ITF Circuit, not counting qualifying matches.
 She finished season as No. 289 in singles, her lowest year-end ranking since 2007.

 2016

-Rus's low ranking meant she had to qualify for several ITF tournaments, successfully doing so seven times out of seven throughout the season.
-In February, she played on indoor carpet at $25k Altenkirchen, Germany, winning two qualifying rounds to enter the main draw, and winning another four matches to reach the final where she lost to Ysaline Bonaventure.
-In July, she reached the semifinals of a $50k clay-court tournament in Rome where she lost to Laura Pous-Tio.
-Rus reached the semifinals of another two $25k tournaments, both played on outdoor clay, in Aschaffenburg (where she had to win three qualifying rounds) and Leipzig, losing both times at that stage.
-In October, she won back to back $25k titles in Thailand and France.
+Rus's low ranking meant she had to qualify for several ITF tournaments, successfully doing so seven times.
+In February, she played on indoor carpet at Altenkirchen, Germany, winning two qualifying rounds to enter the main draw, and winning another four matches to reach the final where she lost to Ysaline Bonaventure.
+In July, she reached the semifinals of a 50k clay-court tournament in Rome where she lost to Laura Pous Tió.
+Rus reached the semifinals of another two 25k tournaments, both played on outdoor clay, in Aschaffenburg (where she had to win three qualifying rounds) and Leipzig, losing both times at that stage.
+In October, she won back to back 25k titles in Thailand and France.
 Rus reached the singles quarterfinals or better at eleven ITF tournaments this year.
 She also won three doubles titles.

-Rus won 39 singles matches on the ITF Circuit, and with a 39-21 win/loss ratio she finished the year in the top 200 for the first time since 2013, as the 174th singles player in the rankings, moving 115 spots up from the previous year.
+Rus won 39 singles matches on the ITF Circuit, and with a 39–21 win/loss ratio she finished the year in the top 200 for the first time since 2013, as the 174th singles player in the rankings, moving 115 spots up from the previous year.